mahmoud717/telegram-bot/README.md

 # Randomizer Telegram Bot

-> This is a Telegram bot that gives you random operations to excute such as: do a dice roll, a random quote, a random joke...etc
+> This is a Telegram bot that gives you random operations to execute such as: do a dice roll, a random quote, a random joke...etc

 ## Built With